Stage 6 Interaction of the Biophysical Environment

 - P10 Apply mathematical ideas and techniques to analyse geographical data, completed after the field trip.

-Arrive CEC at North Narrabeen, brief lecture on the Narrabeen Coast to introduce: An overview of how the interaction of the biophysical environment has produced this coast.
-Review what each sphere contributes to this area.
-Local coastal and hydrological processes and the role of beach dunes.
-Past storm damage and current management of oceanfront development.
+Arrive CEC at North Narrabeen, brief lecture on the Narrabeen Coast to introduce: An overview of how the interaction of the biophysical environment has produced this coast, review what each sphere contributes to this area, discuss local coastal and hydrological processes, the role of beach dunes and learn about past storm damage and current management of oceanfront development along Collaroy/Narrabeen embayment.

-Begin field study at Narrabeen Headland, identify the physical processes that have contributed to the production of the Narrabeen coastline.
-Complete a field sketch of the case study area.
+Begin field study at Narrabeen Headland, identify the physical processes that are shaping the Narrabeen coastline.
+Complete a field sketch of the case study area to show the current shoreline and annotate their sketch to show how longshore currents and waves can bring sediment into the entrance.
+Students review the maintenance dredging and flood risk management strategies.